foresterorg/forester/README.md

     ./forester-cli system release lynn

-Warning: There is no authentication or authentication in the API, anyone can acquire or release systems or even add new appliances.
+Warning: There is no authentication or authorization in the API, anyone can acquire or release systems or even add new appliances.

 **Libvirt setup**: